 Each student will choose one of the four articles provided and write a 3-page paper (not including the title page and reference page) using the provided APA formatted paper (template).
 The review will provide a brief introduction, purpose of the article, impressions, an application section and conclusion.

-The student will write a 5-6-page paper (not counting the title page or reference page) scholarly review and critique of the text, Bounce: Living the Resilient Life by Wicks that will consist of the following sections – a summary, personal reflection and analysis, and application.
+The student will write a 5-6-page paper (not counting the title page or reference page) scholarly review and critique of the text Bounce: Living the Resilient Life by Wicks that will consist of the following sections: a summary, personal reflection and analysis, and application.
+Critique is to be written in current APA format.

 The student will select one of the proposed case-study scenarios and write a 8–9 page paper (not counting the title page and reference page) which addresses issues of exploration, intervention, support and application.
 The paper will adhere to the current APA style and will include a minimum of six peer-reviewed or scholarly sources dated within the past 5 years.

-There will be two objective exams throughout the course.
-The exam will consist of multiple-choice and true/false questions.
-The exams are open-book, but the student is NOT permitted to consult with anyone on the exams, take the exams in groups, or share answers.
+There will be 2 objective quizzes throughout the course.
+The quiz will consist of multiple-choice and true/false questions.
+The quizzes are open-book, but the student is not permitted to consult with anyone on the quizzes, take the quizzes in groups, or share answers.
 Integrity, professionalism, and godly comportment are expected of the student at all times.